Business rates rateable values

 - Address: Non-Domestic Rates North West, Valuation Office Agency, Redgrave Court, Merton Road, Bootle, Merseyside L20 7HS

-Or, alternatively, find and check your business rates valuation on GOV.UK.
-This site also gives details of how to make an appeal if you think your rateable value is incorrect.
+Find and check your business rates valuation on GOV.UK.
+This site also gives details of how to challenge an appeal if you think your rateable value is incorrect.

 Business Rates rateable value appeals

-If you believe the rateable value of your property is not correct, you can ask the Valuation Office to change it.
-For more information see business rates appeals on GOV.UK.
+See business rates revaluation on GOV.UK if you believe the rateable value of your property is not correct,.
+You can ask the Valuation Office to change it.

 Please note that a disputed rateable value is not a reason for withholding payment of Business Rates.
 Be very wary if you are approached by anyone who offers to make a proposal to the Valuation Office to reduce your Business Rates in return for payment.
 If you wish to use such a third party to challenge your rateable value, please ensure they are regulated by one of the following:

 - Member of the Royal Institution of Chartered Surveyors (RICS)